gabrielfernando01/scala_and_spark_for_bd/chapter_2/README.md

 ![](https://raw.githubusercontent.com/gabrielfernando01/scala_and_spark_for_bd/main/chapter_2/image/singlenton_java.png)

-The Scala object does a similar thing, and it's well taken care of by the compiler.
+The Scala 🟥 object does a similar thing, and it's well taken care of by the compiler.
 Since there will be only one instance, there is no way for object creation here:

 ![](https://raw.githubusercontent.com/gabrielfernando01/scala_and_spark_for_bd/main/chapter_2/image/singlenton_scala.png)

-### Companion objects
+### Companion objects.

 When a <code>singleton object</code> is named the same as a class, it is called a <code>companion object</code>.
 A companion object must be defined inside the same source file as the class.
-Let's demonstrate this with the example here:
+Let's demonstrate this with the example here 👇🏼:

 ![](https://raw.githubusercontent.com/gabrielfernando01/scala_and_spark_for_bd/main/chapter_2/image/companion_object.png)

-A Java ☕ equivalent would be similar, as follow:
+A Java ☕ equivalent would be similar, as follow 👇🏼:

 ![](https://raw.githubusercontent.com/gabrielfernando01/scala_and_spark_for_bd/main/chapter_2/image/companion_object_java.png)